From the Founder

 More than 120,000 unique visitors read the FCPA Blog each month, with over 30,000 subscribers receiving our daily digest and email alerts.

-We set out in 2007 to bring our readers free and unrestricted coverage of all Foreign Corrupt Practices Act enforcement actions — the first to do that in real-time.*
+We set out in 2007 to bring our readers full coverage of all Foreign Corrupt Practices Act enforcement actions — the first to do that in real-time.*

 Since then we’ve published more than 7,500 posts by 600 different authors.

 Our mission is to help compliance professionals and others everywhere understand how corruption happens, what it does to people and institutions, and how anti-corruption laws and compliance programs work.